Grade Level: 11 (10-12)

 Today we are going to learn about the basics of polymers and then go into a bit of detail about two classes of polymers: thermoplastics and thermosets.
 This learning includes a demo that shows the unique behavior that thermoplastic polymers can exhibit and another that shows what makes a thermoset.
 As we go through each demo, I will emphasize why it is important and make engineering connections to our everyday world.

 As we go through this lesson, remember that polymers are long chains.
 Knowing this will help you understand why they behave the way they do in our class demonstrations.
 Our goal is to understand why polymers behave the way they do, so pay close attention to our discussion.
+Then, follow-up with the Bridging to Polymers: Thermoset Lab activity to have students further their learning by mechanically testing their own thermosets.

 Lesson Background and Concepts for Teachers